ZakariaBoudraa/Battlefield/README.md

       +--- battlefield.iml
       +--- README.md
 </pre>
-To run the battlefield UI and play the game, simply execute the following command once the repository has been cloned on you local machine:
+To run the battlefield UI and play the game, simply execute the following commands once the repository has been cloned on your local machine:
 <pre>
 cd /Battlefield
 java ./src/assignment1/Battlefield.java